ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 This hidden text is automatically added by JavaScript.
 If you add the text to the HTML template, the component will be accessible without JavaScript (progressive enhancement).

-### What to add to it
+### Components you can add to it

-You can add up to 4 fields to it, from the following 6 components.
+You can add up to 4 fields to the stacked layout, from the following 6 components.
 These are called the 'preferred instances' in Figma:

 - [GOV.UK checkboxes](https://design-system.service.gov.uk/components//checkboxes)
 - [GOV.UK date input](https://design-system.service.gov.uk/components/textarea)